-The generation-skipping (GST) tax generally applies to transfers (both during your lifetime and at death) made to people more than one generation below you, such as your grandchildren.
+The generation-skipping transfer (GST) tax generally applies to transfers (both during your lifetime and at death) made to people more than one generation below you, such as your grandchildren.
 This is in addition to any gift or estate tax due.

-Enhancement!
-The GST tax continues to follow the estate tax, so the GST tax exemption also increases under the TCJA.
-(See Chart 6.)
+The GST tax continues to follow the estate tax, so the GST tax exemption also has increased under the TCJA.
+(See Chart 7.)